-In Italy, although the situation is not as dramatic as other parts of the world, this phenomenon is becoming more severe in at least five regions (Sardinia, Sicily, Basilicata, Apulia and Calabria) and negative signs are showing in other areas of Central and Northern regions.
-Assessing the intensity and extension of desertification is a difficult task due to the absence of a uniform and integrated methodology that can be adopted both at global and regional level.
-Estimates available in our country therefore vary according to the method of analysis used.
-They range from 5.5% of vulnerable areas in the country (preliminary map realised by the National Committee to Combat Desertification within the framework of the National Action Plan 1999) to 3% of highly sensitive and 32% of medium sensitive areas to desertification8.
+In Italy, although the situation is not as dramatic as other parts In Italy, desertification of the world, this process is becoming always more severe in at least five regions (Sardinia, Sicily, Basilicata, Apulia and Calabria) and negative warnings are showing in other areas of Central and Northern regions.
+Assessing the intensity and extension of desertification is a difficult task due to the absence of a univocal and regional level.